mariadb-corporation/mariadb-columnstore-api/example/CpImport/Readme.md

 CpImport is able to interpret ambiguous date and dateTime formats in Java's SimpleDateFormat notation with two optional command line parameters.

 # Troubleshooing
-You might be required to manually link the API Java Wrapper's 'lib_javamcsapi.so' to your lib directory.
+You might be required to manually link the MariaDB ColumnStore API Java Wrapper's 'lib_javamcsapi.so' to your operating system's lib directory.